Skip to main content

 • No clopidogrel therapy (n = 140)

-• Some patients also randomized to receive a therapeutic or prophylactic dose of anticoagulation (n = 290)
+• Some patients were also randomized to receive a therapeutic or prophylactic dose of anticoagulation (n = 290)

 Primary Endpoint